Alonso-del-Arte/chess/doc/Variants.md

 Conversely, you want to offer your most valuable pieces for capture early on in the game.
 It can be tricky sometimes.

+En passant is allowed in antichess, and it's even mandatory if there are no other possible captures for the player on whose turn the opportunity arises.

+Castling is not allowed in antichess.
+It could make for a quick way to get your rooks out, maybe.

+A pawn that reaches the opponent's home row is promoted the same as in regular chess, but with one more option: you can promote a pawn to a king.
+And in fact, that's usually the best choice.

 This variant is also called "losing chess" or "suicide chess."

 ## Misplaced royals, or royals misplaced